 The Middle East – This grouping, which consists of countries like Iran, Iraq, Saudi Arabia, Bahrain, Kuwait and the United Arab Emirates, reflects an Arabic culture and adherence to Islamic traditions.
 The region boasts a large portion of the world’s oil reserves and consequently has considerable wealth.
 In the Middle East, religion influences every aspect of life, a fact that it would be foolish to ignore when determining the ideal marketing mix for your export products and export marketing plan.

 The Far East – This grouping, which covers a wide geographical area and a wide range of cultures, includes countries like India, South Korea, Taiwan, Singapore, China, Hong Kong, Malaysia and Thailand, each of which has its own idiosyncrasies.
+International marketing personnel often incorrectly assume that countries in the Far East are similar.
+In contrast, however, the Chinese are incredibly different to the South Koreans and the Malaysians from the Singaporeans, etc. Furthermore, the Far East has a complicated political history that must be considered before attempting to replicate marketing efforts across the region.

 To sign up to the School of Export CLICK HERE.